 11 Foot Teddy Bear are less expensive for Mom and Dad's wallets.

 Markers are astute; they understand that parents want the best for their children.
 Electronic toys are frequently touted as aiding youngsters in learning quicker, mastering new abilities, or achieving more.
 These devices are expensive and promise a lot, but experts have shown that electronics are no substitute for hands-on learning.
 According to the findings of this study, electronic "talking" toys reduce the quality and quantity of a child's language input when compared to activities such as reading a book with mom or dad.

-Many families have the lovely custom of handing down old toys from generation to generation, whether they be teddy bears, blankets, or a favourite set of bricks.
+Many families have the lovely custom of handing down old toys from generation to generation, whether they be 11 Foot teddy bear, blankets, or a favourite set of bricks.
 This speaks something about the durability of an object created entirely of natural materials vs standard mass-produced toys that may last a year of toddler wear-and-tear.
 Toys used to be fixed or sewed back together when they broke.
 Today, you're probably thinking about purchasing a new toy, spending more money, and producing more plastic garbage.
 Don't forget about the additional costs of batteries, spare parts, and upgrades.